7 Must-Visit Rockhounding Sites in Idaho

 Karma Gems 1lb Fancy Jasper Rough Crystals – Raw Stones for Energy Balancing, Tumbling, Jewelry Making, and Reiki Healing

-Versatile Uses: Ideal for tumbling, wire wrapping, jewelry making, energy healing, meditation, and home decoration.
+Versatile Uses: Great for tumbling, cabbing, wire wrapping, and decorative projects.

-Perfect for Collectors & Crafters: A must-have for gemstone enthusiasts, crystal healers, and DIY artisans.
+Ideal for Collectors & Crafters: A solid choice for gemstone enthusiasts and DIY jewelry makers.

 $15.99